-You may think of these as back to school tax free weekends for shopping.
-You’ll qualify to shop tax free, even if you’re doing all of your shopping from home.
+Previously, this post focused on tax-free days in July and August.
+They tied into back-to-school shopping, which is why these tax free weekends were so popular.
+Even better, you would qualify to shop tax free, even if you’re doing all of your shopping from home.

 When it comes to back-to-school spending, smart shoppers know to take advantage of their state’s sales tax free weekend.
 Each summer a dozen or more states have these tax free weekends.
 They are a great way to save money on your back-to-school shopping.
 This includes back to college shopping.